MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-III-Federal-Deposit-Insurance-Corporation/subchapter-B-Regulations-Statements-General-Policy/part-327-Assessments/subpart-A-In-General/section-327.11.md

 ##### § 327.11 Surcharges and assessments required to raise the reserve ratio of the DIF to 1.35 percent. #####

-Link to an amendment published at 87 FR 64339, Oct.
-24, 2022.

-(a) *Surcharge* - (1) *Institutions subject to surcharge.* The following insured depository institutions are subject to the surcharge described in this paragraph:
+(a) *Surcharge*—(1) *Institutions subject to surcharge.* The following insured depository institutions are subject to the surcharge described in this paragraph:

 (i) Large institutions, as defined in § 327.8(f);